 Amazon’s Alexa and Echo had previously required a Hub (like the Hue Bridge or the Samsung SmartThings Hub) to link Zigbee devices (like Philips Hue or Inner smart lights) to Amazon’s Alexa and Echo.
 This is no longer required, thanks to the new Zigbee hub feature.

 Zigbee hubs are only available on the later 4th generation and full-size Echo Shows, though.
 Zigbee devices will still need a Hub or Gateway to connect to older Echo models.
 Then what is Zigbee?
 Just how does Echo’s use of it benefit the current smart-home owner?

-- Improved speaker quality - Better speaker quality than Echo Dot Gen 2 for richer and louder sound.
+- RICH AND LOUD SOUND - Better speaker quality than Echo Dot Gen 2 for richer and louder sound.
 Pair with a second Echo Dot for stereo sound.

 - Meet the Echo Dot - Our most popular smart speaker with Alexa.
 The sleek, compact design delivers crisp vocals and balanced bass for full sound.